CLIENT INFORMATION SHEET

-- charge you a fee that is fair and reasonable and let you know how you will be billed
+- charge you a fee that is fair and reasonable and let you know how and when you will be billed;

 The names and status of the person or persons who will have the responsibility for the services we provide for you are set out in our Letter of Engagement.